numbered-works/numbered-works.github.io/_drafts/swamp-renewal.md

 * Bridges to the north and east.

 ### 2. Wizard's domain
 * What appears to be the ground level of a wizard's tower.
-The next level is under construction, and various elements of the walls and windows are suspended in the air.
+The next level is under construction, and various elements of the walls and windows are magically suspended in the air.
 An ornate rooftop hovers many metres above.
 * Home to The Wizard Grezill Berch.

 ### 3. Peat Mine